-The Northwest Pacific Coastal Indians did not live in tepees as did the Yakima Indians of Eastern Washington.
+The Northwest Pacific Coastal Native Americans did not live in tepees as did the Yakima of Eastern Washington.

 Instead, they lived in longhouses built of thick cedar planks.
 These homes were also called plank houses.
 These early people chopped down and split massive cedar trees using beaver teeth and stone axes.
 Amazing!

 The longhouses were huge.
 Some were about 100 feet long and 25 feet wide, with low roofs for easy heating.
 The only openings in the whole building was the entrance door and a hole in the roof to allow smoke to escape.

 If the longhouse was built by the tribe, the Chief would assign space within the longhouse.
 Each family would be assigned a living area, a space of their own, within the house.

 If an individual built the longhouse for his own family, he lived in that longhouse, along with his wife, his male and female children and their children.
 As each member of the family grew to adulthood and married, they were assigned space for their family, within the family longhouse.